Des Walker: Nottingham Forest

 Walker won his second League Cup winner's medal when Forest retained the trophy in 1990 with victory over Oldham Athletic.
 He earned his second Forest player of the year accolade.
 He was also selected for the PFA Team of the Year for the second successive season.

 Despite English clubs being re-admitted to Europe for the 1990–91 season, places in the competition were initially limited, and 1990 League Cup winners Forest were not included; the only UEFA Cup place that season went to league runners-up Aston Villa.
 Walker was now aged 25, and despite playing for one of England's most successful clubs, he had not yet been given a chance to prove himself in European competition.

 Walker scored an own goal in the 1991 FA Cup Final as Forest lost 2–1 to Tottenham Hotspur.
 Roy Keane played in central midfield for Forest; years later in his autobiography, Keane admitted he should not have declared himself fit to play as he had not recovered from injury.
 Yet again Walker missed the chance of playing in Europe.
 The otherwise excellent consistency of his form earned him a third successive selection for the PFA Team of the Year.

 On New Year's Day 1992, Walker scored his only goal in professional football, the equaliser in a 1–1 draw against Luton.
-That season Forest won the Full Members Cup for a second time beating Southampton 3-2 after extra time.
+That season Forest won the Full Members Cup for a second time beating Southampton 3–2 after extra time.
 Forest reached another League Cup final but lost to Manchester United.
 Forest had now played in seven domestic cup finals at Wembley in five seasons, winning five of the finals.
 Walker signed off from Forest as their player of the year for the third time in six seasons.
 He also earned a fourth successive selection for the PFA Team of the Year.
-One other player was selected in the same four PFA Teams of the Year, Walker's teammate Stuart Pearce who earned selection five seasons in a row.
+One other player was selected in the same four PFA Teams of the Year, Walker's teammate Stuart Pearce who earned selection five consecutive seasons.